fedora-copr/debate/user-ssh-builders/README.md

       team up for debugging issues that need more builders at once
     - No need for group instances, users can do whatever they want, including adding access to their team members
+    - This number should be configurable, internal Copr (or other Copr instances) might be able to afford higher numbers.

 - Builders need to have a limited lifespan, e.g. 48 hours
     - When submitting a build in Copr, we allow to adjust the timeout